VeerababuLakshman926/AdvanceJavaSajeedShiekSir/README.md

 **More Difficult Testing :**
 * You have to remember to call the setter methods when creating an object in your tests.
 * If you forget to do this, your test might fail in confusing ways.

+# Field Based DI Example using Annotation based configuration
+* Field injection in Spring is a way to inject dependencies into your classes.
+* This is done by using @Autowired annotation directly on the fields that need to be injected.
+* No need to use constructor and setter.

+**Advantages:**

+**Simplicity:**
+* It's is very easy to use.
+* You just need to add @Autowired annotation to a field and Spring will take care of the rest.
+* However, field injection also has some significant disadvantages compared to constructor injection.

+**Hidden Dependencies:**
+* It's not immediately clear what dependencies a class has.
+You have to look at all of the fields to find out.

+**Immutability :**
+* The dependencies of an object can be changed after it has been created.
+* This can lead to problems if the object is used in a multi-threaded environment.

+**Testing :**
+* It's more difficult to provide mock implementation of the dependencies when testing your class.
+You have to use reflection to change the fields, which can be cumbersome and error prone.

+**Disadvantages :**
+* Field injection is generally not recommended.
+Constructor injection is usually better choice.

+# Java Based Configuration Example
+* Yes, @Bean is a Spring Framework annotation.
+* It is used in Java-Based configuration to indicate that a method produces a bean to be managed by the Spring container.
+* In the context of Spring, a bean is an object that is instantiated, assembled and managed by the Spring IOC (Inversion of Control) container.
+* These beans are created with the configuration metadata that you supply to the container, via XML, Java annotations or Java code.

+# @Scope Annotation
+* @Scope annotation is used to define a scope of the bean.
+* We use @Scope to define the scope of a @Component class or a @Bean definition.
+* Singleton: Only one instance of the bean is created and shared across the entire application (default scope).
+* Prototype: a new instance of the bean is created every time it is requested.

+# @Lazy Annotation:
+* In Spring Framework, the @Lazy annotation is used to indicate that a bean should be lazily initaited.
+* This means that the bean will be created and initialized only when it is first requested for use.
+* In this example, LazyBean is a Spring bean that is marked with the @Lazy annotation.
+* This means that the LazyBean will not be created and initialzed at startup.